jinhangjiang/Your-First-Python-Package-on-PyPI/README.md

 python setup.py sdist bdist_wheel
 ```

-Once you run the code, you will see the following two folders:
+Once you run the code, you will see the following two folders in the current directory:
 - build
 - dist